tidymodels/probably/tests/testthat/_snaps/cal-plot.md

     Condition
       Error:
       !
 The data have several values of '.config' but no 'groups' argument was passed.
 This will inappropriately pool the data.

+# regression plot function errors - grouped_df

+    x This function does not work with grouped data frames. i Apply `dplyr::ungroup()` and use the `.by` argument.